nalsai/nalsai.de/content/en/blog/tourism-senren-banka/index.md

 Date: 2023-12-27

-I visited Kyōto again during the Sakura season and since I was already in the area I took a new picture in the morning.
+I visited Kyōto again during the Sakura season and since I was already in the area, I took a new picture in the morning.

 ![01.jpg](img/cg/01.jpg)
 ![YD825920.jpg](img/YD825920.jpg)